-In Spring 2013 and Autumn 2014, an ecological consultant was engaged to work closely with bushcare staff, bushcare volunteers and community members (including schools) with important local knowledge and experience to revisit key fauna sites sampled during Council’s Fauna Survey (2003).
-The survey was undertaken at 35 sites across City of Canada Bay.
-These included Council bushland reserves, two NSW Health properties, seven local schools, three golf courses, river foreshores and street verges/home garden vegetation.
-The aim was to record all fauna species present at these sites with a particular focus on daytime-active birds.
-The report will assist Council and the community with protecting and managing biodiversity within the City of Canada Bay LGA and is downloadable below.
+During Spring 2013 and Autumn 2014, an Ecological Consultant was engaged to work closely with Bushcare staff, volunteers and community members (including schools) with important local knowledge and experience to revisit key fauna sites sampled during Council’s Fauna Survey (2003).
+The survey was undertaken at 35 sites across the City of Canada Bay.
+These included; Council bushland reserves, two NSW Health properties, seven local schools, three golf courses, river foreshore, street verges and home garden vegetation.
+The aim was to record all fauna species present at these sites with a particular focus on daytime active birds.
+The report has assisted Council and the community to protect and manage biodiversity within the City of Canada Bay LGA and is downloadable below.

-This report was officially launched on Saturday 30th May at the opening of the inaugural Parramatta River Source to Sea.
-This project involves a landmark study of fauna richness across the whole Parramatta River catchment.
-It aims to expand, restore and manage the extent of native habitats in the fragmented landscapes of the Parramatta River catchment.
-It has been assisted by the New South Wales Government through its Environmental Trust.
+This report was officially launched at the opening of the inaugural Parramatta River Source to Sea.
+This project involved a landmark study of fauna richness across the whole Parramatta River catchment.
+It aims are to expand, restore and manage the extent of native habitats in the fragmented landscapes of the Parramatta River catchment.
+It was assisted by the New South Wales Government through its Environmental Trust.

 For more information please see the Our Living River website.

-The City of Canada Bay supports a surprisingly diverse array of native wildlife, considering the limited amount of remnant habitat that exists in the City.
-Introduced species such as the European Red Fox and stray domestic cats are known to prey on native lizards, birds and mammals.
-Managing the impacts of these feral species is very difficult in our urban environment; however Council is committed to addressing the issue through community education.
+The City of Canada Bay supports a surprisingly diverse array of native wildlife, considering the limited amount of native remnant habitat that exists in the area.
+Introduced species such as the European red fox (Vulpes vulpes) and stray domestic cats are known to prey on native lizards, birds, marsupials and mammals.
+Managing the impacts of these feral species is a challenge in our urban environment; however Council is committed to addressing the issue through community education.

 To find out what you can do at home to reduce fox numbers in your area, please download our urban Feral Fox Brochure.

-The City of Canada Bay is working with 15 other Sydney councils to manage the impact of foxes.
-A regional and coordinated approach is being developed to manage the newly NSW declared pest.
-Over the next year the project will study the behaviour of urban foxes, engage local communities and map the distribution of foxes in southern Sydney enabling fox control to be undertaken at strategic locations.
+The City of Canada Bay is working with 15 other Sydney Councils to manage the impact of foxes.
+A regional and coordinated approach has been being developed to manage this declared pest.
+The project studies the behaviour of urban foxes, engages local communities and maps the distribution of foxes in Southern Sydney, enabling fox control to be undertaken at strategic locations.

-To help us reduce the impacts of foxes, visit the FoxScan website and record your sightings.
+To help us reduce the impacts of foxes, please visit the FoxScan website and record your sightings.

 The City of Canada Bay has developed a Flora Inventory of local native plant diversity with the intent that his inventory will be used in Plans of Management of open spaces and to develop polices and innovative mechanisms to ensure and promote biodiversity conservation within the City.

-Council provides information about local native plants, bushland vegetation communities and noxious weeds, see below:
+Council is able to provide information about local native plants, bushland vegetation communities and weeds, see below:

-The following is a list of native plants in the City of Canada Bay area and are suitable for planting in your garden.
+The following is a list of native plants in the City of Canada Bay area that are suitable for planting in your garden.

 If you would like more information on native plants suitable to plant in your local area, please contact Council’s Bushcare Coordinator on 9911 6555 or firstname.lastname@example.org or download the Backyards for Biodiversity Guide.

-Sydney Turpentine-Ironbark Forest is by far the most common vegetation type in the City of Canada Bay.
-It existed on the fertile, deep, Wianamatta Shale derived clay soils of Concord, Concord West, North Strathfield, Canada Bay and parts of Five Dock.
+Sydney Turpentine Ironbark Forest is the most common vegetation type in the City of Canada Bay.
+It exists on the fertile, deep, Wianamatta Shale derived clay soils of Concord, Concord West, North Strathfield, Canada Bay and parts of Five Dock.

 Further recognition of the vegetation community’s conservation value is provided by the Federal Government, which has listed Sydney Turpentine-Ironbark Forest as Critically Endangered under the Commonwealth Environmental Protection and Biodiversity Conservation Act (1999).
 The City of Canada Bay is actively working to ensure the protection and recovery of this community within the Local Government Area.